AdaGold/react-tic-tac-toe/README.md

 ## Wave 1

-Update the `Square`, and `Board` components to render the grid of squares.
+Update the `Board` component to render the grid of squares.
 You will need to complete

 - `generateSquareComponents` in the `Board` component